Phở Bắc: Reception

 A review from Condé Nast Traveler says, "In a city swimming in good pho, the bowls here are simply some of the best."

-Gabe Guarente included the Chinatown–International District establishments in Eater Seattle's 2020 list of 12 "solid" restaurants in Seattle "where parking isn't a complete nightmare".
+Gabe Guarente included the Chinatown–International District establishments in Eater Seattle's 2020 list of twelve "solid" restaurants in Seattle "where parking isn't a complete nightmare".
 During the pandemic, he also recommended Phở Bắc Súp Shop in 2020 overviews of the city's best delivery and take-out options.
 Eater Seattle included the restaurant in a 2021 list of "where to get comforting bowls of soups and stews for wintry Seattle weather", as well as a 2022 list of "where to get soothing bowls of pho in the Seattle area".
-Jay Friedman included Phở Bắc Súp Shop in Eater Seattle's 2022 lists of 18 "vibrant" Vietnamese Restaurants in Seattle and 19 "knockout" restaurants in the Chinatown–International District.
-In 2022, the restaurant was included in Eater Seattle's 2022 list of 38 "essential" Seattle restaurants, and writers for the site included Phở Bắc Súp Shop in an overview of 15 "lively" restaurants in the city for large group dinners.
+Jay Friedman included Phở Bắc Súp Shop in Eater Seattle's 2022 lists of eighteen "vibrant" Vietnamese Restaurants in Seattle and nineteen "knockout" restaurants in the Chinatown–International District.
+In 2022, the restaurant was included in Eater Seattle's 2022 list of thirty-eight "essential" Seattle restaurants, and writers for the site included Phở Bắc Súp Shop in an overview of fifteen "lively" restaurants in the city for large group dinners.

-In 2023,Phở Bắc Sup Shop, Phởcific Standard Time, and The Boat made Yenvy and Quynh Pham semifinalists in the James Beard Foundation Award's Outstanding Restaurateur category.
+In 2023, Phở Bắc Sup Shop, Phởcific Standard Time, and The Boat made Yenvy and Quynh Pham semifinalists in the James Beard Foundation Award's Outstanding Restaurateur category.
+Phở Bắc and The Boat were included in The Infatuation's 2025 list of the 25 best restaurants in the Chinatown–International District.